 Fresh Talk: Youth & Sexuality was awarded the prestigious Gold Apple Award in Human Sexuality at the National Educational Film Festival,

 the Red Ribbon Award at the American Film Festival, and First Place at National Council of Family Relations, Washington, D.C..

 Educate Your Attitude challenges the censorship of young people's emotional experiences with powerful stories that empower peer's to

 gain a positive appreciation of their sexuality.

 "The Colour of Food" is a historical photo essay of South Asian women farm workers and their union organizing campaigns.

-His award-winning films have been broadcast on television and screened at film festivals, museums and art galleries around the world.
+... striving to combine a contemporary media arts practice with social justice activism.
+His award-winning films have been seen on television, festivals, museums and galleries around the world.